 That is why I always get a little nervous when I hear someone say "I may not spend quantity time with my children, but it's the quality."

-The teacher had decided to bring this up with the family at parent/teacher conference.
-The first thing the father did, however, was put his feet up on the edge of her desk and leaned back!
+The teacher had decided to bring this up with the family at parent/teacher conference but before she could, the first thing the father did was put his feet up on the edge of her desk and leaned back!

 See, we even teach things unconsciously (either for good or bad) to our children.

-Dr. Lynn Scorsby, clinical psychologist, was asked to design an evening program for parents of "underachieving" children in the Alpine School District.
+Dr. Lynn Scorsby, a clinical psychologist, was asked to design an evening program for parents of “underachieving” children in the Alpine Utah School District.

 Feeling it would be the best way to begin, he invited all of these parents to an initial meeting to voice their concerns and ideas on how to help their children.

-It seems like the parents had not had a successful experience at school, and their children weren't either.
+It seems like the parents had not had a successful experience at school, and their children weren’t having any either.

 We are continually being told what we are doing wrong, but I wonder if there are enough people teaching us methods of "doing it right."

-Nearly every teacher I have ever met has told me outright, or implied "it's the problem children's parents that we don't see in parent/teacher conference." (think of what this implies if you haven't conferenced with your child's teacher yet.)
+Nearly every teacher I have ever met has told me outright, or implied that “it’s the problem children’s parents who we don’t see in parent/teacher conference.” (think of what this implies if you haven’t conferenced with your child’s teacher yet.)

 It's not too late!
 You can request a teacher conference any time during the school year.